6 simple tips to protect your business against fraud

 In these uncertain times, businesses are combatting an increased amount of fraud.

-Throughout recent months, there have been widespread reports of an uptick in fraudulent websites, charity scams and fake emails purporting to be from banks.
-This increase in fraudulent activity is being driven by opportunists who are attempting to take advantage of the confusion and change of circumstances resulting from the current global pandemic.
+Throughout recent times, there has been widespread reports of an uptick in fraudulent websites, charity scams and fake emails purporting to be from banks.
+This increase in fraudulent activity is being driven by opportunists who are taking advantage of confusion.
+This is based on the increased use of online payment methods and the technology surrounding this.

 Here we’ve provided some tips to protect your business against the costly effects of fraud.